 Your ISA goes into effect on your last day of the Program.
 However, you won't have to start paying back until after you get a job that pays over $1,000/month.

 Once you are employed (and are earning over $1,000/month), you will submit monthly payments to us via our platform.
 Payments are collected on the 1st of the month, but you will have a 28-day starting grace period until your first payment is due:

 For instance, if you start your new job on January 10th, the 28-day grace period puts you past the February 1st payment, thus your 1st payment would actually be on March 1st.

 What happens to my payments if I leave my job, go back to school, or take a leave of absence?

-If at any given month any of the following circumstances are true, then your payments will be deferred and you will not have any payments due that month:
+If in any given month, any of the following circumstances are true, your payments will be deferred, meaning you will not have payments due that month:

-- You are enrolled (al least part-time) for a master's degree
+You are enrolled (at least part-time) in a master's degree

 I still don't quite understand how payments work, can you provide an example?